 Decades in the business.
 I was interviewed about my career for New Books in German.
 You might find the unedited version interesting too.
-I’m currently working on two books by Austrian legend Ilsa Aichinger for Seagull Press.
+I recently translated two books by Austrian legend Ilsa Aichinger for Seagull Books.
 This brochure about her features her most iconic short story in my translation.

 Forthcoming: It all tastes of farewell (Alles schmeckt nach Abschied).
 Brigitte Reimann’s diaries are essential reading.
 Imagine Doris Lessing writing in East Germany…

 ‘The same end product’

 Poem by Kurt Drawert included in MPT’s German-focus edition: Slap Bang, 2021, Number 3.
 I have translated several more of Kurt’s poems which are looking for a home.